Skip to main content

 Six mountainous regions make up about one-third of the Venusian surface.
 One mountain range, called Maxwell, is about 540 miles (870 km) long and reaches up to some 7 miles (11.3 km) high, making it the highest feature on the planet.

-Venus also possesses a number of surface features unlike anything on Earth.
-For example, Venus has coronae, or crowns — ring-like structures that range from roughly 95 to 360 miles (155 to 580 km) wide.
-Scientists believe these formed when hot material beneath the crust rises up, warping the planet's surface.
-Venus also has tesserae, or tiles — raised areas in which many ridges and valleys have formed in different directions.
+Venus features a variety of surface characteristics that are distinct from those found on Earth.
+For instance, Venus is home to coronae, or crowns — circular formations that measure approximately 95 to 360 miles (155 to 580 km) in diameter.
+Researchers theorize that these structures emerged when heated material from beneath the crust ascended, distorting the planet's surface.
+Additionally, Venus contains tesserae, or tiles — elevated regions where numerous ridges and valleys have developed in various orientations.

-With conditions on Venus that could be described as infernal, the ancient name for Venus — Lucifer — seems to fit.
-However, this name did not carry any fiendish connotations; Lucifer means "light-bringer," and when seen from Earth, Venus is brighter than any other planet or even any star in the night sky because of its highly reflective clouds and its closeness to our planet.
+Given the extreme conditions present on Venus, the ancient designation for the planet — Lucifer — appears to be quite appropriate.
+Nevertheless, this name did not imply any malevolent associations; Lucifer translates to "light-bringer," and when observed from Earth, Venus shines brighter than any other planet or even any star in the night sky due to its highly reflective cloud cover and proximity to our planet.

-Venus takes 243 Earth-days to rotate on its axis, by far the slowest of any of the major planets, and because of this sluggish spin, its metal core cannot generate a magnetic field similar to Earth's.
+Venus takes 243 Earth-days to complete a rotation on its axis, making it the slowest rotating major planet, and as a result of this sluggish rotation, its metallic core is unable to produce a magnetic field akin to that of Earth.

 Orbital characteristics

-If viewed from above, Venus rotates on its axis the opposite way that most planets rotate.
-That means on Venus, the sun would appear to rise in the west and set in the east.
-On Earth, the sun appears to rise in the east and set in the west.
+When viewed from above, Venus rotates in the opposite direction compared to most planets.
+Consequently, on Venus, the sun would seem to rise in the west and set in the east.
+In contrast, on Earth, the sun rises in the east and sets in the west.

-The Venusian year — the time it takes to orbit the sun — is about 225 Earth-days long.
-Normally, that would mean that days on Venus would be longer than years.
-However, because of Venus' curious retrograde rotation, the time from one sunrise to the next is only about 117 Earth-days long.
+The duration of a Venusian year — the period it takes to orbit the sun — is approximately 225 Earth-days.
+Typically, this would suggest that days on Venus are longer than its years.
+However, due to Venus' unusual retrograde rotation, the interval from one sunrise to the next is merely about 117 Earth-days long.

 Orbit & rotation